cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

     $ npm install --save-dev babel-loader babel-core babel-preset-es2015

-The **--save-dev** will install the babel-related code locally, saving the requirements in the packages.json file.
+The install command, with the --save-dev switch, will install the babel-related code locally (in the node_modules directory) and save the requirements in the packages.json file.

-Next, we create a file called webpack.config.js that will use babel to transpile and create the bundle.js that is imported and used by index.html.
+Next, we create a file called webpack.config.js that will use `Babel`_ to transpile and create the bundle.js that is imported and used by index.html.
-The contents are:
+The contents are (this is motivated by Stuart Memo's post; links above):

 .. code-block:: JavaScript